 Fast forward to 2024 and the new Labour government may be reconsidering the issue.
 As reported in The Guardian (external link) on 26 October, the government is facing opposition from content owners including the BBC to plans to allow AI developers to train AI models using online content by default unless content owners have opted out (in a similar vein to the EU approach).
 It is clear that the government will face pressure from both sides of the divide.
 The same article notes that Google has warned that the UK risks being left behind unless AI developers are allowed to use IP protected content for AI training.

-In addition to strong and numerous objections from rightsholders, Dame Caroline Dineage MP, chair of the Culture, Media and Sport Committee, wrote to Lisa Nandy MP, the Secretary of State for Science, Innovation and Technology voicing her concerns about “recent comments that ‘New law may be needed to end AI copyright dispute’”, further commenting on X (external link) that she is “increasingly worried that this Government is sleepwalking into a policy with disastrous implications for our cultural & creative industries”.
+In addition to strong and numerous objections from rightsholders, Dame Caroline Dinenage MP, chair of the Culture, Media and Sport Committee, wrote to Lisa Nandy MP, the Secretary of State for Science, Innovation and Technology voicing her concerns about “recent comments that ‘New law may be needed to end AI copyright dispute’”, further commenting on X (external link) that she is “increasingly worried that this Government is sleepwalking into a policy with disastrous implications for our cultural & creative industries”.

 So, is a model similar to the EU’s approach feasible?
 On the face of it, it may appear to be a neat solution.
 AI developers get to use the content they need to train their systems while content owners are free to object.
 In practice, however, there are problems with the opt-out model and a number of publishers, news organisations, and celebrities have voiced their opposition to it, labelling the unlicensed use of their work to train AI a “major, unjust threat” to artists’ livelihoods (as reported in The Times (external link, paywall) on 22 October.
-As reported in The Guardian article, critics who instead favour an opt-in approach (i.e., licence agreements) argue that the opt-out model is impractical as they may not know when their content is being scraped – the technical equivalent of the horse being a mere dot on the horizon before anyone realises that the barn door needs closing.
+As reported in The Guardian article (above), critics who instead favour an opt-in approach (i.e., licence agreements) argue that the opt-out model is impractical as they may not know when their content is being scraped – the technical equivalent of the horse being a mere dot on the horizon before anyone realises that the barn door needs closing.

-If the onus is to remain on AI developers to seek consent in the form of licence agreements rather than relying on a (arguably unfeasible) opt-out mechanism, how effective is this likely to be?
+If the onus is to fall on AI developers to seek consent in the form of licence agreements rather than relying on a (arguably unfeasible) opt-out mechanism, how effective is this likely to be?
 Smaller developers may not have sufficient awareness or understanding of the IP issues involved and the sheer power (and financial resources) of big tech moves one to question how trustworthy they may be in this context.

 While the government is yet to address the topic in detail, The Times (external link, paywall) quoted Prime Minister, Sir Keir Starmer on 28 October as saying that news organisations should be paid for allowing the use of their work for AI training and promised to protect journalism from the threat posed by big tech.
 The same article quotes the Prime Minister as saying that “both artificial intelligence and the creative industries – which include news media – are central to this government’s driving mission on economic growth”.
 While such statements are indeed encouraging, it is questionable how much protection smaller creators and content owners may receive if policy focuses on the bigger players.